bluelibs/bluelibs/packages/mongo-bundle/DOCUMENTATION.md

 ## Collections

 A collection is in fact a service.
 Thus making it accessible via the `container`.
-We define our collections as extensions of `Collection` in which we can customise things such as: `collectionName`, `indexes`, `links`, `reducers`, `behaviors`.
+We define our collections as extensions of `Collection` in which we can customise things such as: `collectionName`, `indexes`, `model`.

 ```typescript
 import { Collection } from "@bluelibs/mongo-bundle";